JujuAdams/Scribble/9.0/font-outlines.md

 |`smooth`        |boolean |Whether or not to interpolate the outline.
 Set to `false` for pixel fonts, set to `true` for anti-aliased fonts|
 |`[surfaceSize]` |integer |Size of the surface to use.
 Defaults to 2048x2048                                                              |

 `scribble_bake_outline_8dir()` creates a new font using a source font.
-The new font will include a 2-pixel thick border in the 8 compass directions around each input glyph.
+The new font will include a 2-pixel thick outline in the 8 compass directions around each input glyph.
 This is useful for more cartoony text, especially high resolution anti-aliased text.

 &nbsp;